Send Transactional Messages Through On-Demand Flow

 - Select your personalization class as the Apex Class.

-- Enable Available for Input.
+- Turn on Available for Input.
 Save the API Name of this resource.
-You’ll need it when constructing the REST API request.
+You need this value when you construct the REST API request.

 - Add Send Email as the first Flow element.